allegro/axion-release-plugin/docs/configuration/overview.rst

         // :ref:`version-decorating`
         versionCreator { version, position -> ... } // creates version visible for Gradle from raw version and current position in scm versionCreator 'versionWithBranch' // use one of predefined version creators

+        // :ref:`version-incrementing`
+        versionIncrementingRule {version, position, versionConfig -> ...} // closure that increments a version from raw version and current position in scm versionIncrementingRule 'incrementPatch' // use one of predefined version incrementing rules

         // :doc:`hooks`
         createReleaseCommit true // should create empty commit to annotate release in commit history, false by default releaseCommitMessage { version, position -> ... } // custom commit message if commits are created